 We are obliged to report any relevant information relating to child safeguarding to the appropriate authorities.
 The school has a designated person with the responsibility for coordinating child safeguarding issues.
-The Designated Safeguarding Lead, with responsibility for child protection issues is Ciara Swain.
+The Designated Safeguarding Lead also has responsibility for child protection issues.
 Please refer to our website for our Safeguarding and Child Protection Policy.